 Mulholland Drive

 Mulholland Drive is one of the best places to remember why driving in L.A. can be fun.
-This is the road of classic make-out points, Hollywood chase scenes and scenic splendor.
+This is the classic Hollywood locale for make-out points and chase scenes, but for everyday drivers it’s best suited for scenic splendor.
 Up here, you leave behind much of the bustle of the basin (some rush hour traffic aside) for a whiff of the L.A. dream where the views are just as impressive as the real estate.

-Start your drive on the road’s eastern end near the Hollywood Bowl Overlook, the only overlook with a clear view of the skyline to the south.
+Start your drive on the road’s eastern end near the Hollywood Bowl Overlook, the only overlook along the route with an unobstructed view of the skyline to the south.
 About a half-dozen Valley-facing overlooks later you’ll arrive at the San Vicente Mountain Park.
 That’s probably where you’ll want to wrap things up; from there, the road turns into a dirt path closed off to car traffic until it picks up again near Topanga Canyon.

 14 miles; 50 minutes